galaxyproject/galaxy-hub/src/events/2019-admin-training/index.md

 * [Emacs](https://www.gnu.org/software/emacs/): Powerful and a wee bit scary.
 * [VIM](http://www.vim.org/): Powerful, efficient, and more than a wee bit scary.

-## Some experience with Linux Package Management
+### Some experience with Linux Package Management

 You don’t need to be an expert at Linux package management, but you do need to have some experience at installing and upgrading packages on a Linux system.

 We’ll be using Ubuntu based images during the workshop, which means we’ll be using **[apt](https://help.ubuntu.com/community/AptGet/Howto)** to do package management.
 Get to know it.

+## Advanced Topics

+Prerequisites include all of the Introduction Session prerequisites, plus familiarity with the topics presented in that session.

 # Laptop Requirements